 This is the first of a two-part sequence that offers a study of change and continuity in the physical, cognitive and psychosocial domains of human development from an ecological perspective.
 The aim is to provide an understanding of both some relatively common changes that most individuals experience and the variations to these patterns.
 The study of issues related to birth, infancy, pre-school and middle childhood is informed by various theoretical approaches.

-Turkish Poetry TK 312 aims to bring together students who read and write poetry, providing them with an opportunity to actively participate in events including conferences, poetry reading days, commemorations, competitions and publications.
-The course will address the development of Turkish poetry from the Tanzimat (modernisation) period up to the present day, with reference to the sources of modern Turkish poetry.
-It will discuss literary movements, poetics and the poets who have been influential in defining the structure and form of modern Turkish poetry.
-The course will also comprehensively analyse and review the aesthetics and language of poetry.
+Turkish Poetry TK 312 aims to bring together students who read and write poetry, providing them with an opportunity to actively participate in events including conferences, poetry reading days, commemorations, competitions, and publications.
+The course will address the development of Turkish poetry from the Tanzimat (modernization) period up to the present day, with reference to the sources of modern Turkish poetry.
+It will discuss literary movements, poetics, and the poets who have been influential in defining the structure and form of modern Turkish poetry.
+The course will also comprehensively analyze and review the aesthetics and language of poetry.
 Students will find the occasion to meet poets and discuss with them the dynamics of poetry in general.

 TK 314 Social Media Literature